'Dragon man' fossil may replace Neanderthals as our closest relative

-Category: Environment Hits: 3A near-perfectly preserved ancient human fossil known as the Harbin cranium sits in the Geoscience Museum in Hebei GEO University.
+Category: Environment Hits: 8A near-perfectly preserved ancient human fossil known as the Harbin cranium sits in the Geoscience Museum in Hebei GEO University.
 The largest of Homo skulls, scientists now say this skull represents a newly discovered human species named Homo longi or 'Dragon Man.'
 Their findings suggest that the Homo longi lineage may be our closest relatives -- and may reshape our understanding of human evolution.

 Read more https://www.sciencedaily.com/releases/2021/06/210625120419.htm